-Being a female athlete is no easy job, with or without the push-up bras.
-Women who literally sweat for a living earn a hell of a lot less than their male counterparts.
-T he highest-paid female athlete in 2014 is Maria Sharapova, who banked $24.4 million.
-Which looks like an alright day at the office on it's own, but is shameful when you consider the fact that the highest-paid male athlete, Floyd Mayweather, netted $105 million over the same period
+Being a lady athlete is no easy job, with or without the push-up bras.
+Women who wear PE kit for job earn a hell of a lot less than their male counterparts.
+The highest-paid female athlete in 2014 is Maria Sharapova, who banked $24.4million.
+Which looks like an alright day at the office on its own, but is shameful when you consider the fact that the highest-paid male athlete, Floyd Mayweather, netted $105million over the same period.

-Eating disorders are also prolific among women in sports, and more than a third of female athletes are at risk of anorexia.
+Eating disorders are also prolific among women in sports, and over one-third of female athletes are at risk of anorexia.
 In short, chicks have to fight tooth and nail to keep their heads above water.

-That's exactly what Tessa Barrera, 29, a former LFL captain who played for LA Temptation, was looking for.
-A Texas-born girl who grew up watching football and dreamed of being the first woman in the NBA, Barrera saw the game and wanted everything it promised—competition and a real athletic challenge.
+That's exactly what Tessa Barrera, 29, a former LFL captain who played for LA Temptation, wanted.
+A Texas-born girl who grew up watching football and dreamed of being the first woman in the NBA, Barrera saw the game and wanted everything it promised – competition and a real athletic challenge.
 She played for three years before quitting in disgust at how players were treated.
 "I actually saw it on YouTube first," she says, "and the league has a website that posts tryout dates and makes the whole thing seem really glamorous.
 I was like: 'I can do this shit, these girls think they're so tough.'"

-If you're unfamiliar with LFL, here's the basics: It's a seven-on-seven tackle sport that tours arenas and stadiums.
-It started out as halftime entertainment and was later made a sport in its own right in 2009.
-Now it has nearly half a million fans on Facebook alone.
-Said fans seem fairly evenly split between earnest female and male supporters but there's that "u pervert LOL" contingent who like to comment on the women's appearances with the occasional "who's the hottest LFL player?" article.
+If you're unfamiliar with LFL, here's the basics.
+It's a seven-on-seven tackle sport that tours arenas and stadiums.
+It started out as half-time entertainment and was later made a sport in its own right in 2009.
+Now, it has nearly half a million fans on Facebook alone.
+Said fans seem fairly evenly split between earnest female and male supporters but there's that "u pervert LOL" contingent who like to comment on the women's appearance and the occasional "who's the hottest LFL player?" article.
 But then you have to consider the massive Playboy shoots and the fact that it was founded by Mitch Mortaza, who is, among other things, a man.

-Barrera, who lives in Corpus Christi, Texas, and is the first female sports anchor in south Texas on KZ Action 10 News, compares LFL to "being in a bad relationship."
+Barrera, who lives in Corpus Christi, TX and is the first female sports anchor in south Texas on KZ Action 10 News, compares LFL to "being in a bad relationship".